ska-telescope/developer.skatelescope.org/src/tutorial/vault.rst

    kubectl get secret myapp-secret -o yaml

-Note that the synchronized secret also has the **.raw** field, which contains the complete information on the Vault secret.
+Note that the synchronised secret also has the **.raw** field, which contains the complete information on the Vault secret.

 .. code-block:: bash
    :caption: Decode Kubernetes Secret

    kubectl get secret myapp-secret -o jsonpath='{.data._raw}' | base64 -d

-Vault Secrets Operator introduces a `transformation <https://developer.hashicorp.com/vault/docs/platform/k8s/vso/secret-transformation>`_ feature that allows active manipulation of data.
-This allows to create more complex data fields based on secret data.
-We can also exclude and/or include fields in the synchronization.
+Vault Secrets Operator introduces a `transformation <https://developer.hashicorp.com/vault/docs/platform/k8s/vso/secret-transformation>`_ feature that allows for active manipulation of data thus enabling the creation of more complex data fields based on secret data.
+We can also exclude and/or include fields in the synchronisation.

 Lets configure our VaultStaticSecret to exclude the `.raw` and `password` fields.
 Also, we want to add a field named `basicAuth` to be the `basic authentication <https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Authorization#basic_authentication>`_ representation of the username and password: